freerange/site/soups/weeklinks/week-273-links.snip.markdown

 ### [Readmill Epilogue](https://readmill.com/epilogue)

-> Readmill’s story ends here.
+> Readmill's story ends here.
 Many challenges in the world of ebooks remain unsolved, and we failed to create a sustainable platform for reading.
-For this, we’re deeply sorry.
+For this, we're deeply sorry.
 We considered every option before making the difficult decision to end the product that brought us together.

 I only recently came across Readmill and it looked like a really nice service.
 It's a real shame they're having to shut down. <%= by('chris-roos') %>